 What Does Honeydew Look Like?

 This fruit is very easy to recognize, round or slightly oval in shape with the size of a small soccer ball.
-If you walk in the fruit shop, try to pay attention to the one that looks like a melon but the skin is smooth, that’s it.
+If you walk into the fruit shop, try to pay attention to the one that looks like a melon but the skin is smooth, that’s it.

 This smooth skin is usually cream, yellowish or green in color.

-How to Choose the Perfect Honeydew?
+How to Choose the Perfect Honeydew

 Do Honeydews Have Seeds?